 - 22% of workers have interacted with a chatbot during the recruiting or interview process.
 Of those, 63% believe the chatbot improved the experience (Employ, 2022).

-While incidence of remote work has decreased since the start of the pandemic, it hasn’t completely gone away either.
-These statistics paint a picture of where remote work is heading in 2023.
+Since the pandemic, the rise of remote work has reshaped the modern workplace — and it’s clearly here to stay.
+These statistics paint a picture of where remote work is heading in 2024.

 Employee views on remote work

-- When asked about their ideal work situation (Employ, 2022), workers wanted:
+- When asked about their ideal work situation workers say they want:

-- the flexibility to decide when and where to work (14%)
+- Flexibility to decide when and where to work (14%)

 - 40% of job seekers would accept a lower salary to be able to work remotely (Employ, 2022).

-- More women than men are motivated by remote work when searching for a new job.
-A total of 16% of female job seekers aged 25–54 want a remote job, compared to 11% of same aged male job seekers (Indeed & Glassdoor, 2023).
+- More women than men are motivated by the option of remote work.
+A total of 16% of women job seekers aged 25 to 54 want a remote job, compared to 11% of same-aged men job seekers (Indeed & Glassdoor, 2023).

-- 32% of companies surveyed in 2022 said they were likely to expand hybrid and remote work in the coming year (McKinsey & Company, 2022).
+- 32% of companies surveyed in 2022 said they are likely to expand hybrid and remote work in the coming year (McKinsey & Company, 2022).

 - 62% of companies provide training for managers on how to support remote and hybrid employees (McKinsey & Company, 2022).